The world-famous Kabili-Sepilok Forest Reserve in Sabah is home of some of the last wild

 - Fan cooling

-- Private bathtub and shower with hot and cold water
+- Private bathroom and shower with hot and cold water

-- Toiletries and towels
+- Basic toiletries and towels

-Private balcony with lake or jungle view
+- Private balcony with lake or jungle view

-Bedside reading lights
+- Bedside reading lights

-You can relax and spend a couple of days or more at the beginning or end of your dive adventure by exploring the wild forests of Borneo and encounter such rare animals as orangutans and the endemic and bizarre-looking proboscis monkey.
+You can relax and spend a couple of days or more at the beginning or end of your Sabah dive adventure by exploring the wild forests of Borneo and encounter such rare animals as orangutans and the endemic and bizarre-looking proboscis monkey.

 The reserve is very close to Lankayan, but also easy to reach from both Sipadan and Kota Kinabalu.